trampgeek/moodle-qtype_coderunner/Readme.md

 **WARNING #2:** although you can define test cases in a question prototype, e.g. for validation purposes, they are not inherited by the "children" of the prototype.

+## Administrator scripts

+There are currently two scripts available to bulk test CodeRunner questions and to summarise the usage of all prototype questions (i.e. CodeRunner question types).
+While initially intended only for administrator use, they are proving useful to teachers as well.
+Teachers are able to run the scripts only within courses they can normally access; they must be logged into such a course before attempting to run the scripts.

+The two scripts are:

+ 1. <moodle_home>/question/type/coderunner/bulktestindex.php
+    This script displays a list of all question categories accessible to the user who is currently logged into Moodle on the machine running the script.
+    Each category is displayed as a clickable link that then runs a script that tests the sample answers on all questions in that category, reporting all successes and failures.

+ 1. <moodle_home>/question/type/coderunner/prototypeusageindex.php
+    This scripts displays an index like the one above except that the clickable links now run a script that reports on the question prototype usage within that category.
+    questions in the runs the sample answer on all questions in a specif

 ## A note on accessibility